Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 <img src="static/assets/images/likes-count.png" width="300" height="auto">
 </p>

-4. As a User I can view the number of comments (approved and publiced) on recipes so that I can see which recipes are the most commented.
+4. As a User I can view the number of comments (approved and publiced, if not approved the comment is not counted) on recipes so that I can see which recipes are the most commented.
 <p align="center">
 <img src="static/assets/images/comments-count.png" width="300" height="auto">
 </p>